iOS Custom Precision Drill: Build Repeatable Shot Groups

 • stage timeout from 10 seconds to 5 minutes

-With PRO Access, you may create additional Custom Precision drills as independent copies of the default drill.
-Each new drill can be edited, renamed, or deleted and stored locally on your device.
-This allows you to maintain multiple precision standards without overwriting prior progress.
+With PRO Access, you can create additional Custom Precision drills as independent copies of the default drill.
+Each can be renamed, edited, or deleted, allowing you to maintain multiple precision standards without overwriting prior results.

 Performance Tracking Without Interpretation

-Every completed stage is saved as part of a continuous progress report.
-LaserHIT displays group size in the real-world units you selected, referenced to a 1:1 scale target.
+LaserHIT displays group size in the real-world units you selected, referenced to a true 1:1 scale target.

 • the most recent group size